AlexBezuska/Code-of-Conduct/code-of-conduct.md

 All **community participants**--including members and guests of members, event hosts, sponsors, presenters, exhibitors and attendees--are expected to abide by this code of conduct.

-By becoming a member of GameDevLou, or attending or hosting any event at GameDevLou in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.
+By participating in the Louisville Makes Games online community (warpzone.slack.com), becoming a member of Warp Zone Louisville, or attending or hosting any event at Warp Zone Louisville in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.

 ## Expected Behavior